viliwonka/WeightedRandomSelector/README.md

 ### Description

-This repository contains over engineered code for selecting items randomly based on weights.
+This repository contains code for selecting items randomly based on weights.
 It is very commonly used thing in video game development and it is suprisingly tricky to get right.

 ### It was designed to be: